comms365/delayed_job/README.md

     RAILS_ENV=production script/delayed_job -n 2 start
     RAILS_ENV=production script/delayed_job stop

+    # Option --exclude-specified-queues will do inverse of queues processing by skipping ones from --queue, --queues.
+    # If both --pool=* --exclude-specified-queues given, no exclusions will by applied on "*".

+    # Use the --pool option to specify a worker pool.
+    # You can use this option multiple times to start different numbers of workers for different queues.

     # Set the --queue or --queues option to work from a particular queue.
     RAILS_ENV=production script/delayed_job --queue=tracking start
     RAILS_ENV=production script/delayed_job --queues=mailers,tasks start